mgj/fetcher/README.md

 ## Goals
 Goals for this project:

- * Simple and easy to use - Prefer reasonable opinionated defaults over complex interfaces or configuration.
-We worry about the details so you dont have to.
-Examples:
+ * Simple and easy to use - Prefer reasonable opinionated defaults over complex interfaces or configuration
-   * We use a SQLite database as backsing store.
-   * We use exponential backoff with polly.
-   * We store data in the temporary directory on iOS and Android.
-On iOS backup is disabled for the cache.
  * Stable and predictable - Unit tests helps with this, but please open an issue or pull request if you experience crashes or surprising behavior
  * Minimal dependencies - Keep the library as small as possible.
-Dont add dependencies (E.g. Realm database backing store) unless we have to
+Dont add big dependencies (E.g. Realm database backing store) unless we have to
  * Distribution and easy installation - CI builds and publishes the library using NuGet.
 Include the library in all your projects and you should be good to go

 ## Install